Songs About the Civil Rights Movement and #blacklivesmatter

-As always, please watch the full video and listen to or read the full lyrics before deciding what's appropriate for your own classroom.
-(Think about the age and background of your students, and how they might react to certain words and images.)
+Please watch the full video and listen to or read the full lyrics before deciding what's appropriate for your own classroom.
+Think about the age and background of your students, and how they might react to certain words and images.

 At the end of the post, I've included links to more playlists and teaching resources about the music of the civil rights movement.